dpkgeeky/azure-openai-js-boilerplate/readme.md

 > You can find a complete code snippet in the ./src/TextEmbedding.js module.

+### ChatBot App

-For an interactive chatbot sample programm please refer to the CompletionChatBot.js module.
+For an interactive chatbot working application please refer to the CompletionChatBot.js module.
-Run the below command to test the chatbot.
+Run the below command to try the chatbot.

 ```sh
 node ./src/CompletionChatBot.js